filonico/UNIX_and_bash_basics/README.md

 # Find patterns in files, replace them and work with tables

 ## <code>grep</code> to find patterns in files
 We have already said multiple times that files containing biological data and analyses can be really really big (I'm probably getting boring with this kind of sentence).
-However, of all the lines and words stored inside a text file, you may just need few of them.
+And of all the lines and words stored inside a text file, you may just need few of them.

 For example, let's have a look at the file [<code>Dmag.HPHG.location.gff</code>](example_files/Dmag.HPHG.location.gff).
 This is a so-called gff (*General Feature Format*) file, which stores informations about different genetic sequences in a genome (see [here](https://www.ensembl.org/info/website/upload/gff3.html) to know more about gffs).
-Imagine that you just want to extract informations about mRNA features from the gff. <code>grep</code> is the master UNIX command that accomplishes such tasks, as it ***<ins>G</ins>lobally searches for <ins>R</ins>egular <ins>E</ins>xpression and <ins>P</ins>rints out*** the results:
+Imagine that you just want to extract informations about "<code>mRNA</code>" features from the gff. <code>grep</code> is the master UNIX command that accomplishes such tasks, as it ***<ins>G</ins>lobally searches for <ins>R</ins>egular <ins>E</ins>xpression and <ins>P</ins>rints out*** the results:
 ```bash
 # extract "mRNA" feature from the gff file
 $ grep "mRNA" example_files/Dmag.HPHG.location.gff